 Advisors often know whether estate planning documents were updated.

 Many original wills are stored in safe deposit boxes.
-Access rules differ by state.
-Some banks allow limited inspection to search for a will.
-Others require a court order.
+However, access rules differ by state.
+Some banks allow limited inspection to search for a will, while others require a court order.

 Contact the bank immediately.